Emissions Trading Scheme improvements for forestry

 - leave the PFSI scheme altogether, removing all their forests from carbon accounting.

-If you don’t tell us your decision in 2021, all of your forest will be moved into permanent post-1989 activity.
+If participants don’t tell us about their decision in 2023, all of their forest will be moved into the permanent post-1989 activity.

 If a participant wants to deregister a small area of forest, which is currently registered as PFSI, they could move all of their forests into the post-1989 category.
 They could then reconfigure their Carbon Accounting Areas and move the forests they want to the permanent post-1989 category.

 If participants do leave the PFSI scheme completely and later want to enter the ETS, their forest land would be assessed as new as with any potential ETS forest.
 If a participant registered their land as a permanent post-1989 forest, participants would start their 50 years as a permanent forest from the date of registration.

 We will talk with PFSI participants about their choices later in 2020.

 When the 'Permanent post-1989 Forest' activity was approved in 2018, Cabinet determined that land registered for this activity must not be clear-felled (all trees removed) within 50 years.
 This change penalises a forest owner if they breach this requirement.